How are you today? I mean, how are you financially?

-List all your the assets that have current monetary values in the following categories:
+List all your assets that have current monetary values in the following categories:

 Other monetary assets include your taxable investment accounts, retirement accounts, real estate investment funds, pensions, and cash value of life insurance policies.
 List these at their current market value.

-Monetary assets are more liquid, meaning they can more quickly be converted into cash with little to no loss in value.
+Monetary assets are more liquid, meaning they can convert them into cash more quickly with little to no loss in value.

-Tangible assets would include your largest assets that are part of your lifestyle.
+Tangible assets would include your most significant investments that are part of your lifestyle.

-These real estate assets are your primary home and other real estate you own, including vacation or second home, timeshares, land, and rental property.
+These assets are your primary home and other real estate you own, including vacation or second home, timeshares, land, and rental property.
 Separate your primary home from the other real estate.

 Use current conservative market values for real estate.
 Appraised values may not reflect actual sales or liquidated values.
 You should not be inflating your net worth unrealistically.

-You would need to approximate the value of your home, cooperative, condominium, cars, boats, and any other large items.
-To approximate real estate values, you can look at Zillow, Chase Home Estimator, or real estate websites for your zip code.
+You would need to approximate the value of your home, cooperative, condominium, cars, boats, and other large items.
+To approximate real estate values, look at Zillow, Chase Home Estimator, or real estate websites for your zip code.

-If you own your business or businesses, it should be based on conservative market values.
+If you own your business or businesses, use conservative market values.
 It can be a complex matter.
-A simple rule of thumb is to look at sales at simple businesses or a multiple of revenues, such as 0.6 times annual revenues.
+A simple rule of thumb is to look at sales at simple companies or multiple revenues, such as 0.6 times annual revenues.